kstenerud/concise-encoding/cbe-specification.md

 #### Fixed Width Integer

 Fixed width integers are stored as their absolute values in widths of 8, 16, 32, and 64 bits (in little endian byte order).
-The type field implies the sign of the integer.
+The type field holds the sign of the integer.

     [type] [byte 1 (low)] ... [byte x (high)]